davidberenstein1957/crosslingual-coreference/README.md

 # but Many students don't even know Momofuku Ando.
 ```
 ## Available models
-As of now, there are two models available "info_xlm", "xlm_roberta", which scored 77 and 74 on OntoNotes Release 5.0 English data, respectively.
+As of now, there are two models available "info_xlm", "xlm_roberta", "minilm", which scored 77, 74 and 74 on OntoNotes Release 5.0 English data, respectively.
 ## More Examples
 ![](https://raw.githubusercontent.com/Pandora-Intelligence/crosslingual-coreference/master/img/example_total.png)